-FUNDING: This module has been possible through the National Science Foundation (NSF OCE 0928561) and by leveraged dissemination through NIH/NIGMS.
+FUNDING: This module has been possible through the National Science Foundation (NSF OCE 0928561 and MCB 1316206) and by leveraged dissemination through NIH/NIGMS.
 We also partnered with Sammamish High School in Bellevue, WA and the University of WA (through a Department of Education and WA STEM grant) to work with high school students in a Project Based Learning Biochemistry class to help build and field test this module.